PhD, RN, APRN

-- In contrast, the typical 3-dose regimen of oral Vitamin K1 lowers the chance of VKDB but does not eliminate it entirely.
+The 3-dose regimen of 2 mg oral Vitamin K1 also lowers the chance of VKDB to less than 1 in 100,000 births, but probably does not eliminate it as well as the shot (Mihatsch et al. 2016).
 Also, infants with underlying (and sometimes undetected) gallbladder or liver disorders may not be able to absorb the oral Vitamin K when it is given in a 3-dose regimen.
-To learn more about a more effective weekly dose of Vitamin K, see the section on “Weekly and Daily Dosing of Oral Vitamin K” below.

 One reason that other countries may use the oral version of Vitamin K is because mothers and infants usually receive home visits from nurses.
 Home care does not routinely occur in the U.S., and if the oral version is used, the parents need a reminder to administer the follow-up doses, and someone needs to monitor that the infant does not spit it up.
-When oral Vitamin K is used it requires at least 3 doses (birth, 1 week, and 6 weeks), and the breakthrough cases of Vitamin K deficiency bleeding are often related to missing the final dose (Busfield, Samuel et al. 2013).
+When oral Vitamin K is used it requires at least 3 doses (birth, 4 to 6 days, 4 to 6 weeks), and the breakthrough cases of Vitamin K deficiency bleeding are often related to missing the final dose (Busfield, Samuel et al. 2013).

 Why do so many countries use different regimens?

 The main reason that different countries use different regimens is because they don’t always have the same types of Vitamin K available.
 For example, oral Vitamin K is offered to almost all parents in the United Kingdom who refuse the Vitamin K shot, but that is because they have a licensed oral version available.

 If all infants are born with low Vitamin K levels, is it really a deficiency or is this the natural design of human beings?